-Converge maintains strong relationships with multiple original equipment manufacturers ("OEMs") and distributors to ensure that clients can leverage state of-the-art hardware, software, and other solutions across an array of vendors rather than from a single seller.
-Converge's relationships with technology vendors and OEMs include storage providers such as Pure Storage, Dell, EMC, and NetApp, virtualization providers such as VMware, diversified IT hardware and software providers such as Hewlett Packard and IBM, and networking providers such as Cisco, Brocade, and Juniper.
-As of the date of this AIF, Converge continues to be an authorized reseller for hundreds of manufacturers and maintains top tier certifications with all first tier OEMs, most second-tier OEMs, cloud providers such as AWS, Microsoft, Google, IBM, and software providers of solutions like VMware, and Red Hat Open Shift.
+Converge maintains strong relationships with multiple OEMs and distributors to ensure that clients can leverage state of-the-art hardware, software, and other solutions across an array of vendors rather than from a single seller.
+Converge's relationships with technology vendors and OEMs include storage providers such as Pure Storage, Dell, EMC, and NetApp, virtualization providers such as VMware, diversified IT hardware and software providers such as Hewlett Packard and IBM, and networking providers such as Cisco, Brocade, Palo Alto and Juniper.
+As of the date of this AIF, Converge continues to be an authorized reseller for hundreds of manufacturers and maintains top tier certifications with all first tier OEMs, most second-tier OEMs, cloud providers such as AWS, Microsoft, Google, IBM, and software providers of solutions like Alteryx, Arctic Wolf, Crowdstrike, Red Hat, Snowflake and VMWare.
 These certifications are a significant point of differentiation between Converge and many of its competitors.